 The College of Fisheries and Life Science at Shanghai Ocean University manually screened the videos, resulting in 38 segments containing abnormal surface features of longsnout catfish.
 The average duration of each segment is approximately 9 seconds.
 The initial step of this study involves reading each frame from the 38 video segments collected at the Genetic Breeding Center for Longsnout Catfish of the Agriculture and Rural Ministry Affairs in Pudong New Area, Shanghai.
 Then, every five frames are sampled to extract one frame, yielding 4104 images of abnormal longsnout catfish.
 We employ the structural similarity index (SSIM) algorithm [36] to further screen the original dataset obtained from the video streams.
 This screening aimed to eliminate redundant and noisy images.
 The SSIM algorithm assesses the similarity of a pair of images based on three main image features: luminance, contrast and structure.
-It computes a comprehensive SSIM is its consideration of structural information in images, making it robust against lighting variations, noise and distortions.
+It computes a comprehensive SSIM index by weighting and summing these similarity measurements.
+One of the advantages of SSIM is its consideration of structural information in images, making it robust against lighting variations, noise and distortions.
 The computation formula for SSIM is shown in Eq (9).